chen0040/storm-sentiment-analysis/README.md

 Git clone this project and cd to its root directory

+### Test locally

+Please refers to the StormAppUnitTest.java in the test/java folder on how to test the storm topology locally

+### Submit storm topology to remote storm cluster

+To submit the storm topology to remote storm cluster, we need to have a devops environment that set up the remote storm cluster.

-First start the cluster by running the following command:
+You can start the remote storm cluster by running the following command from the root directory of this project:

 ```bash
 vagrant up